How to Spot a Failing Tree Before it's Overdue

 FAQs

-How can I tell if a tree is dead?
+What can I do to tell whether a tree is dead?

-What are the signs of a tree that is diseased?
+What are the warning signs of a tree that is diseased?

-Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the base of the tree.
+Common signs of illness on trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the at the base of the tree.

 Is it safe to take down an entire tree on your own?